Let’s start with the basics of alkaline water and acid reflux (this is a pun, which you’ll soon learn).

 Which alkaline water for acid reflux?

-There is one notable exception, a Canadian company, Cerra Water, which makes a pitcher that looks like an ordinary water filter pitcher that makes pH 9.4 water out of tap water, day in and day out.
+A Canadian company, Cerra Water, which makes a pitcher that looks like an ordinary water filter pitcher that makes pH 9.4 water out of tap water, day in and day out.
 Or if you like to buy off Amazon, this pitcher is also great.

 I personally recommend and use this Cerra Water pitcher, and it keeps me from having to cart heavy bottles of water from the store.